SurpassJY1/Study/README.md

 * Do more algorithm questions to get better score on my PAT test

 I will update the process of my study on this document.
+---
+zsh:1: command not found: -l
+23th march, I have learnd to the quick sort on 20:31.